adamisom/collab-canvas/docs/phase3/phase3f-final.md

 **Command History:**
 - Simple read-only list of past commands
 - Store user input and AI response
-- No state snapshots (too complex)
+- No state snapshots or undo/redo (out of scope)
 - Just for reference/learning

 **Voice Input:**